sakibahammed/Just-an-Ordinary-project/README.md

             - Await keyword is used inside an async function to wait for a promise to resolve.

-            - It pauses the execution of the async function untull the promise resolve .
+            - It pauses the execution of the async function until the promise resolve .

     How the heck they help :